NwangwuOsitadinma/gateman/README.md

 # Gateman.js

-Gatemanjs is an authorization system designed to manage roles and abilities in node applications that use mongodb for data storage.
-It works together with mongoose to provide a fluent approach to managing roles and abilities.
+Gatemanjs is an authorization system designed to manage roles and claims in node applications that use mongodb for data storage.
+It works together with mongoose to provide a fluent approach to managing roles and claims.

 ## Installation